wearehanno/action-semantic-release/README.md

 When this action is run on a repository, it will analyse the `main` branch:

-- If there is at least 1 new commit with a `feat:`, `fix:` or `perf:` prefix, a new release will be triggered.
+- If there is at least 1 new commit with a `feat:`, `fix:` or `build:` prefix, a new release will be triggered. (a MINOR release in the case of `feat`, a PATCH release in the case of `fix` or `build`).
+- a commit that has a footer BREAKING CHANGE:, or appends a ! after the type/scope, introduces a breaking API change (correlating with MAJOR in semantic versioning).
 - If other commit types (e.g. `style:`, `docs:` and `refactor:`) are present, these will be included in the release, but will _not_ trigger a release by themselves.

 We automatically determine the next [semantic version](https://semver.org) number, generate a changelog (which is included as a markdown file) and publish the release.